davidegironi/enhancedboxhelpers/README.md

 EnhancedBoxHelper is a **open source enhanced component helper for .NET WinForm**.

-It's adds some advanced functions to an existing ComboBox and TextBox by using the generetor helper.
+It's adds some advanced functions to an existing ComboBox, TextBox and DateTimePicker by using the generetor helper.

 ## Requirements